pydantic/pydantic/docs/api/standard_library_types.md

 ## `typing.Any`

-Allows any value including `None`, thus an `Any` field is optional.
+Allows any value, including `None`.

 ## `typing.Annotated`